jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 **RaveSettings.General.ContactsUpdateInterval**
 > Controls how often the friends cache is updated.
 The time is set in seconds.

-For a full list of available settings, see [Available Settings (Android)](https://bf-docs.ravesocial.co/android.html?#available-settings) ::upper-right-arrow or [Available Settings (iOS)](https://bf-docs.ravesocial.co/ios.html#available-settings) ::upper-right-arrow in Rave's documentation.
+For a full list of available settings, see [Available Settings (Android)](https://bf-docs.ravesocial.co/android.html?#available-settings) ::upper-right-arrow:: or [Available Settings (iOS)](https://bf-docs.ravesocial.co/ios.html#available-settings) ::upper-right-arrow:: in Rave's documentation.

 ### Overriding Rave's Default Settings